The Great Giana Sisters: Background and development

 The developers of the game included Trenz, who created the game's visuals and high score programming, Gessert, who developed the rest of the code, and Chris Huelsbeck, who wrote the score.
 Trenz was not a big fan of Super Mario Bros., having seen the PlayChoice arcade version of the game and Donkey Kong (1981) before, but was "more interested in games like Defender (1981)".
 Trenz and Gessert received a Nintendo Entertainment System and a copy of Super Mario Bros. and played it intensively to discover the game's secrets.
 Trenz expressed difficulty with creating the game, stating that it had to be immediately recognizable to players as Super Mario Bros., but legally distinct as to avoid legal issues for Rainbow Arts with Nintendo.

 To do so, Trenz changed the mushroom and turtle-like enemies of the original game to owls, disembodied eyes, wasps and giant ants.
 He recollected that "it would be incredibly cheeky to simply copy the enemies as they were in Super Mario Bros., so I decided to invent as many new and funny ones as possible".
 He opted to create a style that borrowed the visual sense but had its own design, simpler and shorter than Super Mario Bros., allowing them to make many different levels within their short development time.

 Trenz found the Giana sisters' character design difficult, thinking each draft had "something missing".
 In contrast to Mario, who grows in size when getting a mushroom, the Giana sisters grow spiky hair when collecting a power-up.
 Trenz's decision was technical, as he thought creating a larger sprite would have been too close to Super Mario Bros.
 He also commented that he found working with the upper management difficult, who continuously wanted updates on the development of the game.
 Trenz said the title screen also came under scrutiny, going through a few drafts with the first being deemed "too cute", the second being "far too gloomy" and the third being the final choice for the game.
 The game took about six to seven months to complete.

 Huelsbeck began work with Rainbow Arts by calling them, playing music he had made on his Commodore 64, and asking if they had work for him.
 The company offered him an in-house position where he produced music for several of the company's games.
-His music for The Great Giana Sisters differs from Super Mario Bros.
-It features unique music for the title screen and two for the main game: one for overworld stages and one for boss stages.
+His music for The Great Giana Sisters features a track for the title screen and two for the main game: one for overworld stages and one for boss stages.